 Natural treatments can be effective for reducing nose-blindness.
 While some conditions causing nose-blindness cannot be reversed, for others these treatments are helpful as they help stimulate the development and function of the olfactory nerves.
 Three of the most effective treatment options are garlic, castor oil, and Ted’s remedies.

 Below you will find the most popular home remedies for anosmia that have been submitted by Earth Clinic readers as well as a summary of Ted of Bangkok’s treatment for loss of smell.
-We welcome you to try these effective home cures for yourself.
+We welcome you to try these effective remedies for yourself.

 - 500 mg. of L-Carnosine 2-3 times a day.

 - 1-3 tablespoons of cilantro or coriander once every 2 days.